JBravo805/JBravo805/README.md

 - 👋 Hi, I’m @JBravo805
 - 👀 I’m interested in ...
 Data Analysis, Business Analytics, Programming
 - 🌱 I’m currently learning ...
-Python For Data Science, AI Development
+Python For Data Science, AI Development which is part of Coursera's IBM Data Analyst Professional Certificate.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... jose03@ucsb.edu